Not to call out names or anything, but Dasani and Aquafina have disgusting, non-hydrating water

 For the most part, water has natural minerals and alkalis (iconic salt) that are good for you to drink, but Dasani filters water through reverse osmosis which eliminates all of these but purifies the water.
 By only adding back in magnesium sulfate, potassium chloride and water, you’re missing out on those tasty and hydrating minerals.
 For example, one of my favourite brands of bottled water uses magnesium chloride, calcium chloride and potassium bicarbonate which they use, and I quote here, “FOR TASTE” (but also electrolytes to stay hydrated but mostly taste).
 Aquafina’s water is similar to Dasani water in terms of the process, but in addition to poor water quality the bottle design is weak, it keeps bending in as soon as you drink it.
 Two strikes for them.

 So why are they still in business?
 Because the biggest names in the drink industry own them; Pepsi and Coca-Cola, our favourite sugary drink corporate entities.
-They’re both at the top of the bottled water industry, because despite the terrible taste, many establishments partner with the parent company, like stadiums and movie theatres, sell these bottled waters alongside they’re delicious assortment of fizzy drinks.
+They’re both at the top of the bottled water industry, because despite the terrible taste, many establishments partner with the parent company.
+Stadiums and movie theatres are a good example, they sell these bottled waters alongside their delicious assortment of fizzy drinks.

 Now, in the most ideal world, we get rid of all plastic bottles and we only have reusable bottles which is something I strive to do as much as possible.
 But in the interim, if we have to have bottled water, can we buy sustainably sourced, biodegradable one-use water bottles and put Aquafina and Dasani out of store shelves?
 It would make my day, truly.